 Our classes range from 60 – 90 minutes, and are ongoing- in other words, you don’t have to sign up for an 8 week series.
 You may start your practice anytime.
 Click here for our class descriptions to decide which class to begin with.
 There are no real “levels” in yoga, since it is not a linear practice with a series of achievements to accomplish.
 We think showing up and being open to trying something new is an achievement in itself!

 In general we begin with a quiet introductory meditation to bring your mind out of the day and into your body in the present moment, followed by a warm up with range of motion practices, and then more active physical practice including strengthening, stretching and balance-enhancing movements, all with slow sustained breathing.
 The end of every practice includes deep relaxation and quiet meditative time to absorb and enjoy the effects of your practice.
 In our restorative and meditation classes, we forego active physical movements for postures which are supported with blankets, chairs and other props, to allow the body to rest and renew deeply.

-During our in-person classes, our teachers circulate around providing suggestions, and may request to lightly and respectfully touch you to help you learn the practice safely and effectively.
+During our in-person classes, our teachers circulate around providing suggestions, and may request to lightly and respectfully direct you through touch to help you learn the practice safely and effectively.
 Should you not want any physical touches, please let the teacher know privately before class begins.
 Our job is to teach you to practice yoga, not simply demonstrate at the front of the room, but we will always respect your comfort level.

 How much do I pay?

 We have many fee choices.
 Please click here for our Fees page.